raydipanwita/Database/sql_bites/03_querying_data.md

   9 | Baltimore
 ```

-(You can use the up and down arrow keys to scroll this result set in your terminal, and use `q` to exit and go back to the REPL).
+(You can use the up and down arrow keys to scroll this result set in your terminal, and use `q` to exit and go back to the REPL.)

 ## Filtering